 Kubernetes pod lifecycle

 Understanding the lifecycle of a Kubernetes pod is essential to mastering Kubernetes operations.
 From the moment you create a pod using kubectl to the time it’s terminated, each pod goes through a predictable series of phases: Pending, Running, Succeeded, or Failed.
-When you first create a pod kubectl assigns it to a node based on scheduling decisions and resource availability.
+When you first create a pod the scheduler assigns it to a node based on scheduling decisions and resource availability.
 The pod enters the “Pending” state while its container images are being pulled and resources are allocated.
 Once everything is ready, the pod transitions to “Running.”

 Kubernetes continuously monitors pods.
 If a pod crashes or stops responding, depending on its configuration, it may be restarted, replaced, or left terminated.
 This built-in resiliency — managed by controllers — ensures your k8s pods behave predictably, even in complex deployments.

-Whether you’re working with ephemeral or long-running pods, it’s helpful to use commands like kubectl show
+Whether you’re working with ephemeral or long-running pods, it’s helpful to use commands like kubectl get pods to monitor their status.

-, sharing the same network namespace.
+Each pod in Kubernetes is assigned a unique IP address, and containers within the same pod can communicate over localhost, sharing the same network namespace.
 This setup is perfect for multi-container pods that need to tightly coordinate tasks, such as a web server container and a logging sidecar.

 For communication across different pods — even across nodes — Kubernetes services act as stable endpoints, abstracting the underlying IPs of pods in Kubernetes.
 Whether you’re deploying a frontend that needs to talk to a backend service, or scaling microservices across a cluster, this IP-based networking and service abstraction simplifies orchestration.

-to inspect how your pods Kubernetes are interacting and behaving.
+And when troubleshooting, use commands like kubectl pods or kubectl describe pod [pod-name]to inspect how your pods Kubernetes are interacting and behaving.

 Single container pods vs multi-container pods